RLOpenCatalyst/rg-doc/source/Features.rst

 .. image:: images/project1.png

-3. You can manually Stop/Pause/Resume/Archive the project through the actions which are available on the project details page.
+3. You can manually Stop/Pause/Resume/Archive/Add Budget the project through the actions which are available on the project details page.

 .. image:: images/projectevents.png